meritechsolutions/azm_db_merge/README.md

 - Thanks to the [psycopg2](http://initd.org/psycopg/) project for providing simple, stable, fast PostgreSQL access.

 - Thanks to the [pyodbc](https://mkleehammer.github.io/pyodbc/) project for providing simple, stable, fast ODBC (to Microsoft SQL Server) access.
-(MS SQL Server import support is now deprecated)

 - Thanks to [SQLite](https://sqlite.org/) for their fast, light, powerful DBMS.

 - Thanks to [PostgreSQL](https://www.postgresql.org/) for their advanced, fast, powerful DBMS.

-- Thanks to Microsoft for providing [SQL Server 2014 Developer Edition for FREE](https://blogs.technet.microsoft.com/dataplatforminsider/2016/03/31/microsoft-sql-server-developer-edition-is-now-free/).
-(MS SQL Server import support is now deprecated)
+- Thanks to Microsoft for providing SQL Server 2022 developer edition for free.

 License